andrew-lozoya/bazel-newrelic-python-example/README.md

 Once [`initialize`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/initialize) is called, it sets up the Python agent but does not register the agent with the collector.
 The [`register_application`](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/register_application) call will then register the agent with the New Relic collector.

-Keep in mind unlike standard Python functionality, the import order matters! the New Relic package MUST be imported at the earliest.
+Keep in mind unlike standard Python functionality, the import order matters!
+The New Relic package MUST be imported at the earliest.

 ```python
 import newrelic.agent